jdmpstr/jdmpstr/README.md

 - 👋 Hi, I’m @jdmpstr
-- 👀 I’m interested in everything
+- 👀 I’m interested in everything and nothing, at the same time
 - 🌱 I’m currently learning angular

 <!---